 The lasting effects of this childhood disease have caused a notable difference between the lengths of my right and left legs.
 Walking was an issue as I experienced constant pain in my left hip, and I developed a limp, further distracting from my already self-conscious teenage experience.

 At age fifteen yet another procedure was on the cards have the growth plates drilled out of my right knee, in order to stunt the growth in my right leg allowing room for my left leg to catch up.
 Fortunately, the recovery time was relatively short and by the age of 16 I was fully discharged from doctor.

 This takes us to where we are now.
 Hi, my name’s Will.
-I’m a Bristol based personal trainer specialising in strength and rehabilitation through effective gym training/programming.
+I’m a Bristol based strength and conditioning coach.

 I first started gym training at Force Strength and Conditioning when I was 17 to get fit for the Armed Forces.
 However, due to the condition in my hip I was ruled out on medical grounds declaring me unfit for service.
 When I came back from university (which the army advised me to go), I got a job as a Personal Trainer at Force where I am forever grateful for the time I spent there.
 The wealth of knowledge I learnt from the awesome bosses Chris (l) and Andy (r) and the rest of Force family was not something I could have paid for.
 This provided the perfect platform to develop my skills both practically and theoretically as a Personal Trainer.
 If you’re ever in the area, check out the original blood, sweat and tyres class for the best circuit class in Wales.